 There are two things that you should keep in mind if you plan on doing this.

 First, you will need to keep yourself hydrated.
 As your pores open and you start sweating because of the heat, you will lose more water from your body.
-You will need to compensate this, which should be nothing new to you as should have been hydrating during training anyway.
+You will need to compensate for this, which should be nothing new to you as should have been hydrating during training anyway.

 The second thing is that even though it feels good to experience some high-pressure or deep tissue massage, you should avoid turning this feature on with your hot tub (if it has one).
 It will put further stress on your already inflamed muscles.
 Only light bubble massage will do.

-Moreover, as your body starts to relax, you tiredness turns into feeling refreshed.
+Moreover, as your body starts to relax, your tiredness turns into feeling refreshed.
 You will feel good and when you feel good, you’re happy.
 When you’re happy, you are motivated to train again the next day or your next scheduled session.

 Are Hot Tubs Good For Those With Arthritis?

 Our ancestors may not have a better way of explaining things compared to us, but they sure listen to their body.
 They knew the therapeutic benefits of soaking in hot water; how it can soothe the body including joint pains.

 Bruce E. Becker, MD, director of the National Aquatica and Sports Medicine Institute at Washington State University could not have said it better, “The research shows our ancestors got it right.
 It makes you feel better.
 It makes the joints looser.
 It reduces pain and it seems to have a somewhat prolonged effect that goes beyond the period of immersion.”

 The pains of Arthritis can be a debilitating experience.
 Taking meds, such as pain relievers, may take the pain away.
 But if you do this a lot often, it can eventually have some negative effects on your kidneys.